 2. Your existing network of contacts

 This is one of the best and easiest link-building strategies.
 Do you work for some ongoing/Long term clients?
-Or you directly or indirectly work for any agency or industry?
-Or probably you have a go-to contractor for products or services?
+Or do you directly or indirectly work for any agency or industry?
+Or do probably you have a go-to contractor for products or services?

 Use this relevancy and ask them for useful links.

 3. Link Bait Content

 This is one of the creative link-building strategies if done properly it can do wonders.
 Ready to throw out your innate creativity?
 Then use the content strategy i.e., Link Bait where you basically create content to attract more visitors.

 When implemented impeccably, link bait content can go viral!
 You just have to make sure that the content is directly relevant to your brand.
 Or if not them you could hit on it when it is newsworthy, emotional, tremendously valuable, and visual.

 An example of that is (which I came across) the article which takes credit for the success of the movie i.e., Inception.
 It basically illustrates the plot of the film.

 That wasn’t quite linked to the brand that advanced it.
 Though, the brand through its app allowed the public to share snaps privately.
 Sharing such memories, the film was attached to people’s memoirs deep down.

 This is one of the traditional link-building strategies talked about by many folks in the SEO industry.
 Are you guys thinking what is the next strategy of link building?
 Don’t wait here just read it further!